thomas7124/Save-The-Sea-Triton-Hacks-2022/README.md

 # The Use

-For this project, you will have to first add the data set provided above.
+You can either see the map in its highest quality, or a compressed version of it.

-**See the map at its highest quality**
+**To see the map at its highest quality**

 -  Run display_full.py
+-  You will hae to make sure the dataset is downloaded and added to this directory.

-**See the map in its compressed form**
+**To see the map in its compressed form**

 -  Run rounded_display.py
 -  You can also run the HTML file instead.